Laurel Highlands Backpacking Trip (Miles 18-0)< Back to Backpacking Main

 By Mike Calabrese

 afternoon, July 18.
 The campground was huge and had nicely spaced sites.
 The restrooms were first class.
 They banned taking showers during the time that we were there due to a drought.
 No problem as we knew we would stink even more after this hike.
 The weather was iffy.
 They were calling for temps in the 70's on Saturday and low 80's on Sunday.
 How could this be?
 We were seeing 90's in DC all week.
-The thunderstorms that would roll through the campground later Friday evening would prove to be the way to make the temeratures drop to the mid 70's on Saturday, a low of 47 early Sunday morning.
+The thunderstorms that would roll through the campground later Friday evening would prove to be the way to make the temperatures drop to the mid 70's on Saturday, a low of 47 early Sunday morning.
 We were sitting around the campfire Friday night swapping stories when it started raining all of a sudden.
-We had to rush to get our rain flys up.
-We talked under van tailgates for a while, then retired.
+We had to rush to get our rain flys

 During the night the rain kept us up first.
 Then, among the campers at the next site over we kept hearing: Git!, Get outta here!
 Go on, git!
 They were being raided by raccoons.
 Our neighbors chased them over to our site.
 The only casualty was Rasool N, whose backpack was broken into and his food taken away.

 The next morning we left at 8am, got Rasool N some more food, shuttled the cars to their proper places, and were on the trail by 9:45 am.
 The weather was perfect.
 We decided to hike from the 18.8 mile marker on this trail southward to mile 6.2 and the Ohiopyle shelters the first day, then planned to do the final 6.2 miles Sunday morning so that we could get home Sunday at a decent hour.

 The weather was fantastic.
 Linda E and Chuck B were our newest Rag Tag Rangers.
 They came all the way from NJ to white water raft and do this hike.

 At left, a view of a mountain across the 'Yough'.